thanhlevu/excel-alike-editor/README.md

 # How to run project

-- To run client and server apps: pnpm dev

-## Cmd in /server
+0. Open terminal and cd into the project.

-- To run postgresql database using docker: docker compose up dev-db -d
+1. Get into server repository, then run postgresql database using docker:
+   $ cd apps/server

-- When update the database schema: npx prisma migrate dev
+   $ npx prisma migrate dev

-- To generate new types from new schema: npx prisma generate
+   $ docker compose up dev-db -d

+2. At apps repository, run client and server apps:
+   $ pnpm dev

+- Test the app at http://localhost:5173/

-- To view database with prisma studio: npx prisma studio
+- To view database with prisma studio, in server repo:
+  $ npx prisma studio